Arezookhalili/Arezookhalili.github.io/_posts/2022-12-15-Image-Manipulation.md

 ```
 ![alt text](/img/posts/camaro_rainbow_vstack.jpg)

 I think it is so impressive what we can do to images using Numpy alone!
-Although there are dedicated packages for image manipulation, but doing it in Numpy gives a nice visual example of what we are doing when we are working with arrays.
+Although there are dedicated packages for image manipulation, doing it in Numpy gives a nice visual example of what we are doing when we are working with arrays.